-Front passenger air bag status
+Front passenger air bag status light

-The front passenger air bag status light (🎘) will be lit and the passenger front air bag will be OFF depending on how the front passenger seat is being used.
+The front passenger air bag status light (or or 2) will be lit and the passenger front air bag will be OFF depending on how the front passenger seat is being used.

 For front passenger air bag status light operation, see "Front passenger air bag and status light" in the "Safety - Seats, seat belts and supplemental restraint system" section of this manual.